VerdigrisTech/green-button-data/README.md

 ## License

-Distributed AS IS UNDER NO WARRANTY OR LIABILITY under [Simplified BSD](https://raw.githubusercontent.com/VerdigrisTech/green-button-data/master/LICENSE.txt) license.
+This software is distributed AS IS WITHOUT WARRANTY under [Simplified BSD](https://raw.githubusercontent.com/VerdigrisTech/green-button-data/master/LICENSE.txt) license.
+Verdigris Technologies Inc. assumes NO RESPONSIBILITY OR LIABILITY UNDER ANY CIRCUMSTANCES for usage of this software.
+See the LICENSE.txt file for detailed legal information.

 Copyright © 2015, Verdigris Technologies Inc. All rights reserved.